singh1114/best/_posts/2019-10-02-mongo-aggregates.markdown

 Thanks for stopping by, Let me know if you want to know about something else as well.
 I love to write about tech topics.

 Also, let me know if I have made any mistake in this post.

+**Note:** The internal [performance optimizer](https://docs.mongodb.com/manual/core/aggregation-pipeline-optimization/) of the mongo aggregate optimizes the queries accordingly to make them as fast as possible.